chrisvanmeer/vault-fundamentals/README.md

 ## Pre-requisites

-Follow the steps below, if you have missing data, the deployment will fail.
+Follow the steps below, **if don't have all of this information, the deployment will fail.**

 ### File creation